NateJacobs/User-Access-Expiration/readme.txt

 Contributors: NateJacobs
 Tags: user, access, expiration
 Requires at least: 3.5
-Tested up to: 3.8
+Tested up to: 4.1
-Stable tag: 1.1
+Stable tag: 1.2

 A user's access to a site is disabled after a specified number of days.
 The admin can set the number of days since registration to deny access.

 == Description ==

 Expires a user's access to a site after a specified number of days.
 It uses the user registered date/time and an admin configured number of days to determine when to expire the users access.
 The administrator can restore a user's access from the user's profile page.

+There is a filter available for developers to hook into and alter the expiration date of a specific user on the fly during authentication.
+The filter uae_expiration_date passes the current expiration date and the WP_User object.

 == Installation ==